|Applicant Category||Application Deadline||Academic Requirements||Supporting Documents||DAT & CASPer||Immunization& BCLS

 Applicants to our D.M.D. program are required to complete the online assessment test (CASPer) prior to their application deadline.
 Completion of CASPer is mandatory to maintain admission eligibility.

-The Dental Aptitude Test (DAT) will be required for applicants seeking entry into our D.M.D. program for fall 2019.
+The Dental Aptitude Test (DAT) is now required for applicants seeking entry into our D.M.D. program for fall 2019.

 All applicants must complete the Compulsory Immunization Program prior to being admitted as well as be certified in cardiopulmonary resuscitation (CPR) level C or C+ and automated external defibrillation (AED).

 - 2 biology courses

 - 2 physics courses (1 calculus course could be used towards physics course)